hojin-koh/zsh-Skritt/README.md

 source "${0:a:h}/deps/zsh-Skritt/skritt" # where this library is stored
 ```

-`desc` variable is reserved for the description of the script, which is used in the auto-generated help message
+`desc` variable is reserved for the description of the script, which is used in the auto-generated help message.

-`main` function is the things to be actually run
+`main` function is the things to be actually run.

 The output looks like this: